This blog post helps you compare the legacy sales process to the more modern, customer-driven buying cycle.

 The legacy sales process or playbook does not reflect how people want to buy in the modern buyer's journey -- how people are researching and making their purchasing decisions.

 Perhaps on some level, a prospect that a legacy salesperson cold calls or cold emails actually could be a fit.
-But maybe the timing is really badly off and there just is no interest whatsoever at this point.
+But maybe the timing is bad, and there is no interest whatsoever at this point.

 So that's the backdrop of what you need to be thinking about, to make sure that your sales team is actually living in the present and not just living in the past with wishful thinking.